 Long-term disability and short-term disability are provided under the government scheme.

 Supplementary Employee Benefits

 There are two forms of private medical insurance (PMI) available in Montenegro.
 One is reimbursement PMI (known as voluntary health insurance) and the other is critical illness and surgical cash benefit insurance.
 Both coverages are mainly written on an employee group basis.
-The latter is a rider to group personal accident (PA) policies.
+The latter is a rider-to-group personal accident (PA) policy.
 Although the market statistics are difficult to interpret, it seems that lump sum riders are more common.